JoranOut/wp-soli-featured-image-plugin/README.md

 # WP Soli featured image
 Plugin for wordpress dedicated to displaying an automated featured image block on [soli.nl](https://www.soli.nl)

-~Current Version:1.5~
+~Current Version:2.0~

-Contains (soon-ish&trade;):
+Contains:
-- A featured image block by default on all posts/pages
+- A featured image block by default on all posts/pages/events
-- Automatic selection/proposal for images based on content
+- Global image categories

 # Development